centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-install-remote.md

 ---
-id: remote-server
+id: map-web-install-remote
-title: Install on a remote server
+title: Install MAP on a remote server
 ---

-## Installation of Centreon MAP for a Centreon remote server
+## Installation of Centreon MAP Web for a Centreon remote server

 Installation of Centreon MAP extension on a Centreon remote server has to be done exactly like the installation on a